Willie "Pdub" Moore Jr.: Divorce

-Willie Moore Jr., the popular radio host and inspirational speaker, recently opened up about his tough journey.
-After 15 years of marriage, he announced in October 2022 that he and his wife had decided to part ways.
-This wasn't a decision made lightly.
-It came after two years of counseling, a year of separation, and a year of legal proceedings.

-Willie shared that this was one of the hardest choices he's ever had to make.
-By being open about his experience, he's hoping to offer some comfort and understanding to others who might be facing similar struggles.
+After 15 years of marriage, Moore announced in October 2022 that he and his wife had decided to get divorced.
+The decision was made following two years of counseling, a year of separation, and a year of legal proceedings.
+Moore says that this was one of the hardest choices he's ever had to make, and by being open about his experience, he hopes to offer some comfort and understanding to others who might be facing similar struggles.